burningion/katacoda-tracing-datadog/distributed-tracing-datadog/step2.md

 The Datadog Agent container is configured via environment variables and mounting volumes on the underlying host.
 We also open up port `8126`, where traces get shipped to from the underlying applications.

 The most important environment variable we set is `DD_API_KEY`, which is generated when we create an account.
+This is the API key used to authenticate with Datadog and add our hosts to the environment.

+Next, we set `DD_APM_ENABLED` to true, and add our `DD_APM_ANALYZED_SPANS`.
+Analyzed spans lets Datadog know to ingest all the spans for trace search and analytics.

+Finally, we enable logs, processes, and set an environment for our current work environment.
+By setting a work environment, we can isolate our multiple Datadog workspaces.

+Try setting it to `env:apm-workshop`, and bringing back up our environment with our previous `docker-compose up`.